aayushshah1/PdfTableExtractor/SETUP_GUIDE.md

      - Create a virtual environment
      - Install all required dependencies
      - Launch the application

+3. **For IT administrators:**
+   - The application can be whitelisted in Windows Defender
+   - Source code is available for security review at: https://github.com/aayushshah1/PdfTableExtractor

 ### Option 3: Manual Installation (macOS)